MinhTranQuang258/spring-core/README.md

   }
   ```

-This is where the magic comes in:
+This is where the magic comes in: <br/>
-All @Configuration classes are subclassed at startup-time with `CGLIB`. the child method checks the container first for any cached (scoped) beans before it creates a new instance.
+All @Configuration classes are subclassed at startup-time with `CGLIB`.
+The child method checks the container first for any cached (scoped) beans before it creates a new instance.

 </details>